-All the basic information regarding MATCH function is listed in the table below.
+All the basic information regarding MATCH function in Excel is listed in the table below.
 (This data is regularly updated from Microsoft and several resources)

 |Function Category:||Lookup and reference|